TezBaydu/Milestone-Project-1-Band/README.md

 ### Design

 1. The design was initally inspired by an image found on Pixably of a ghettoblaster and once discussed with Graphic Designer (Terry Downs) who sent over images and logo ideas, it breathed the initial elements of the project.
 Based on some user stories I've decided to focus on the following pages: Home, Events, Music, Contact.
-2. Pages not developed but potential to add: Merchandise, Videos
+2. Pages not developed but potential to add: Merchandise, Videos, Gallery

 ---[update once starting design]---